-In accordance with 20.6.4.10 NMAC, there are circumstances such as species sensitivity; site specific physical, chemical or biological conditions that alter bioaccumulation of a chemical; or natural background concentrations that exceed a particular numeric criterion for an established designated use warrants inclusion or updating due to site specific conditions.
-The commission may adopt site-specific numeric criteria based on relevant site-specific conditions pertaining to listed under 20.6.4.10(D)(1).
+In accordance with 20.6.4.10 NMAC, there are circumstances such as species sensitivity; site specific physical, chemical or biological conditions that alter bioaccumulation of a chemical; or natural background concentrations that exceed a particular numeric criterion for an established designated use that warrants inclusion or updating due to site specific conditions.
+The commission may adopt site-specific numeric criteria based on relevant site-specific conditions pertaining to those conditions listed under 20.6.4.10(D)(1).

 Any person may petition the commission to adopt site-specific criteria, giving a thorough explanation of the rational for the proposal that justifies the proposed criteria and relying on scientifically defensible methods that demonstrate the site-specific criteria fully protects the designated use, such as those listed under Subsection D(4) of 20.6.4.10 NMAC.
-In the same process for establishing or revising designated uses for waterbodies, establishing site specific standards requires the petitioner (the State or other party) to submit demonstration of the supporting evidence for the standard.
-The process to petition and hold a hearing to propose the site-specific standard is identical to that of the UAA.
+In the same process for establishing or revising designated uses for waterbodies, establishing site-specific standards requires the petitioner (the State or other party) to submit demonstration of the supporting evidence for the standard.
+The process to petition for a site-specific criteria is a rulemaking under 20.6.4 NMAC and requires adherence to rulemaking processes by the WQCC under 20.1.6 NMAC.